okaram/IntroJava/IntVariablesAndOperators.md

 We can mix and match this, with the usual order (PEMDAS, except there's no operator for exponents :), and use parenthesis to modify the order of operations.
 If you can't remember the apropriate order, it is perfectly ok to use extra parenthesis.

 ### Shorthand operators
-Java supports several shorthand operators; we write the operator followed by the = sign, to avoid repeating a variable; so instead of:
+To save you some typing, Java supports several shorthand operators; we write the operator followed by the = sign, to avoid repeating a variable; so instead of:
 ```java
 a=a+5;
 ```